Feel Me (Selena Gomez song)

-"Feel Me" is a song by American singer Selena Gomez from the deluxe and vinyl version of her third studio album Rare (2020).
+"Feel Me" is a song by American singer Selena Gomez from the digital, streaming, vinyl and deluxe versions of her third studio album Rare (2020).
 It was released alongside the album's vinyl release date.
-The song was debuted on her Revival Tour and was not originally planned to be released.
-However, due to the song's popularity & high demand from fans, the song was announced for a February 2020 release date.
-It was released officially on February 21, 2020 through streaming services and digital copies.
-It also appears on the vinyl & deluxe editions of the album.
-The song received airplay by Radio Disney, but achieved biggest success only in Poland, topping the chart.
+The song debuted on her Revival Tour and was not originally intended for release.
+However, due to the song's popularity and high demand from fans, the track was announced for a February 2020 release date.
+It was released officially on February 21, 2020, through streaming services and digital copies, as the album's second promotional single.
+It also appears on the vinyl and deluxe editions of the album.
+The song achieved greater success in Poland, topping the chart.
 Musically, it is a dance track with ambient house influences.